stormpath/stormpath.github.io/source/console/quickstart/index.markdown

 4. Click <strong>Create Account</strong>.

 At this point, you'll see that your account was successfully created.
 You can also edit the account, or any of your accounts, by clicking on its name in the list of accounts.

+{% docs note %}
+The account cannot be moved to a different directory after it has been created.
+{% enddocs %}

 ***